-Like our every day, our integrations are also made up of tasks.
-A task is basically an activity accomplished.
-An activity can be an action, search etc. Actions are the events that Integry performs on another app.
+Every integration that you create can be defined and measured in terms of tasks.
+A task, in its most basic forms, is an activity that gets accomplished.
+An activity can be an action, search, etc. Actions are the events that Integry performs on another app.
 The number of tasks in an integration depends upon actions, searches and the data that has to be processed to execute it.

 - Trigger: Unmetered